 So while I didn’t like having divorced parents, I knew there was a good reason they’d gotten divorced.
-If they’d ever tried to feed me some sort of line about them always loving each other, I’d have been furious.
+If they’d ever tried to feed me a line about them always loving each other, I’d have been furious.
 Why would they have chosen to make my life so difficult, if they still loved each other?
 To my mind, if they could have stood to take a vacation together, they could have sucked it up and stayed married.
-Likewise, if I’d thought my ex and I could have been friendly enough to enjoy spending a holiday together, I wouldn’t have left him.
+Likewise, if I thought my ex and I could still enjoy spending holidays together, I wouldn’t have left him.

 I’ve never understood people who gush about their ex-spouses.
-“He’s the greatest guy in the world, the best dad ever,” I’ve heard people say.
+“He’s a great guy, the best dad in the world,” I’ve heard people say.
 Really?
-Because if I thought my ex was the greatest guy in the world and the best dad ever, I guarantee you, I’d still be married to him.
-I spent plenty of time struggling over whether or not to stay in my marriage, mostly for the sake of my kids.
+Because if I thought my ex was so great, I guarantee you, I’d still be married to him.
+I spent plenty of time struggling over whether or not to end my marriage, mostly for the sake of my kids.
 Ultimately, I decided that staying was destructive to all of us.

-And what’s more, my kids have often told me how glad they are that their dad and I got divorced.
-Because yeah, being a child of divorce sucks in a lot of ways, but it doesn’t suck as much as my marriage did.
+My kids often tell me how glad they are that their dad and I got divorced.
+Because being a child of divorce sucks in some ways, but it doesn’t suck as much as being a child of miserably married parents does.
 Which is why we’re not a family anymore – and we’re all better off that way.